Umbrella Diagnostic Tool: What to Provide Support When Asked

 Support will often ask for the results of our diagnostic tool, especially when troubleshooting difficult issues.
-The steps to using the tool are straightforward, but it's very important to send the link that's generated by the tool, rather than a screenshot of the information or having the information pasted.
+The steps to using the tool are straightforward.

 You can access the diagnostic tool in different ways depending on how you interact with Umbrella.